imravichaudhary/shopping-cart-api/README.md

 - Run the application
 - Visit http://localhost:8080/swagger-ui.html

+### API Testing using Postman
+- Run the application
+- Find the test collection in [Postman](./Postman/) directory
+- Import the json file in Postman
+- Execute the Collection Runner

 ### Requirement

 Develop an online shopping cart application for a company which sells products (feel free to sell